 Horizontal cable manager with finger duct is one of the most popular styles of horizontal cable management solution on the market.
 It offers a series of fingers and pass-through holes for routing rack cables and reducing cable strains.
 In addition, it often features a removable top cover that makes it easy to add or remove bundled cables quickly.
 Horizontal cable manager with finger duct is usually used with server racks and cabinets, structured wiring closets and network distribution cabling to keep cables neat and tidy.

 Unlike finger duct cable manager, the horizontal cable manager with D-ring is an open-access management tool, which means the D-rings provide an "open" and efficient way to manage cables on the rack.
 In addition, the modularity design of D-rings also offers great flexibility.
 Thus Components and cables can be easily added as system requirements grow.
 D-ring horizontal cable manager can be used in multi-media applications with all coax, copper and fiber optic cables.

 Horizontal cable manager with brush strip is often made of steel and nylon bristles.
 It is mainly used for allowing cables to be passed from the front to the rear of the rack, with the advantages of promoting proper airflow through the rack and keeping dust and dirt out of the rack.

 Horizontal cable manager provides an efficient way to manage high performance copper, fiber optic, or coaxial cables on server racks.
 It is typically used in applications where Moves, Adds and Changes (MAC) frequently happen.
 FS.COM provides a wide array of cable management tools in multiple configurations.
-Our popular Horizontal cable management solution includes single-sided/double sided finger duct horizontal cable manager, metal horizontal lacer panel with D-rings, and so on.
-Whatever you need to tidy up your server rack cables, feel free to visit www.fs.com.
+Our popular Horizontal cable management solution includes single-sided/double sided finger duct horizontal cable manager, metal horizontal lacer panel with D-rings, etc. Whatever you need to tidy up your server rack cables, feel free to visit www.fs.com.